ChrisEski/fem-nft-preview-card/README.md

 Tried to make the card responsive, even though it might not be necessary given the very subtle changes from mobile to desktop layout, but I wanted to give it a try anyway :)

+The header image, the title and the name of the creator, given that they have a hover state, made sense to me that they should all be links to a main article, or further details.
+So i tried making them links, and especially the image part is what i did for the first time along with the icon and the background color for the hover state.

 Last, I had already built this project but decided to refactor it, after taking notes from some users' comments in Frontend Mentor Solutions Section.
 I believe this gave me some more ideas and solutions.

 ### Continued development